TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 The following terms are used in these regulations:

-Assessmentrefers to an evaluation of the learner’s knowledge, skills and insights in relation to a course.
+AssessmentRefers to an evaluation of the learner’s knowledge, skills and insights in relation to the learning objectives of a course.
 Assessments take different forms and could include graded assignments or a proctored examination.

-Board of Examinersfaculties that offer online academic courses have a board of examiners that is responsible for assessments, exceptions and fraud with regards to these courses.
+Board of ExaminersFaculties that offer online academic courses have a Board of Examiners that is responsible for monitoring the quality of assessments, granting exceptions and dealing with suspected cases of fraud with regards to these courses.
+The Board of Examiners can advise the ES Quality Assurance Board on matters related to fraud or assessments involving learners enrolled in these courses.

-Capstonea case/project-based course that is the final part of a series of courses, which integrates all the gained knowledge and skills.
+CapstoneA case/project-based course that is the concluding part of a series of courses, which integrates all the gained knowledge and skills.

-Course Websitethe course website of either the TU Delft Extension School or the course provider pages that contain specific information on the courses or series of courses.
+Course WebsiteThe course website of either the TU Delft Extension School or the course provider pages that contain specific information on the course or series of courses.

-Director of ES Educationis primarily accountable for the management and development of the portfolio of courses and programs offered by ES to meet academic standards, societal demand, market relevance and external learners’ needs.
+Director of ES EducationIs primarily accountable for the management and development of the portfolio of courses and programs offered by ES to meet academic standards, societal demand, market relevance and learners’ needs.

 ES Quality Assurance Board